 The Company reviews long-lived assets, including tangible assets and other intangible assets with definitive lives, for impairment whenever events or changes in circumstances indicate that the asset's carrying amount may not be recoverable.
-The Company conducts its long-lived asset impairment analyses in accordance with ASC 360-10-15, "Impairment or Disposal of Long-Lived Assets" and ASC 985-20, "Costs of software to be sold, leased, or marketed."
+The Company conducts its long-lived asset impairment analyses in accordance with ASC 360-10-15, "Impairment or Disposal of Long-Lived Assets," ASC 350-30, "General Intangibles Other than Goodwill" and ASC 985-20, "Costs of software to be sold, leased, or marketed."
 ASC 360-10-15 requires the Company to group assets and liabilities at the lowest level for which identifiable cash flows are largely independent of the cash flows of other assets and liabilities and evaluate the asset group against the sum of the undiscounted future cash flows.
-If the undiscounted cash flows do not indicate the carrying amount of the asset is recoverable, an impairment charge is measured as the amount by which the carrying amount of the asset group exceeds its fair value based on discounted cash flow analysis or appraisals.
+If the undiscounted cash flows do not indicate the carrying amount of the asset group is recoverable, an impairment charge is measured as the amount by which the carrying amount of the asset group exceeds its fair value based on discounted cash flow analysis or appraisals.
+ASC 350-30 requires intangible assets acquired in a business combination that are used in research and development activities be considered indefinite lived until the completion or abandonment of the associated research and development efforts.
+During the period that those assets are considered indefinite lived, they shall not be amortized but shall be tested for impairment annually and more frequently if events or changes in circumstances indicate that it is more likely than not that the asset is impaired.
+If the carrying amount of an intangible asset exceeds its fair value, an entity shall recognize an impairment loss in an amount equal to that excess.
 ASC 985-20 requires the unamortized capitalized costs of a computer software product be compared to the net realizable value of that product.
 The amount by which the unamortized capitalized costs of a computer software product exceed the net realizable value of that asset shall be written off.

-In fiscal 2017, the Company concluded it had triggering events requiring assessment of impairment for certain of its long-lived assets in conjunction with its restructuring actions announced in fiscal 2017.
-As a result, the Company reviewed the long-lived assets for impairment and recorded \$77 million of asset impairment charges within restructuring and impairment costs on the consolidated statements of income.
-Of the total impairment charges, \$30 million related to the Building Solutions North America segment, \$20 million related to the Global Products segment, \$19 million related to Corporate assets, \$7 million related to the Power Solutions segment and \$1 million related to the Building Solutions Asia Pacific segment.
-Refer to Note 16, "Significant

-Restructuring and Impairment Costs," of the notes to consolidated financial statements for additional information.
-The impairments were measured, depending on the asset, under either an income approach utilizing forecasted discounted cash flows or a market approach utilizing an appraisal to determine fair values of the impaired assets.
-These methods are consistent with the methods the Company employed in prior periods to value other long-lived assets.
+In fiscal 2018, the Company concluded it had a triggering event requiring assessment of impairment for certain of its long-lived assets in conjunction with its restructuring actions announced in fiscal 2018.
+As a result, the Company reviewed the long-lived assets for impairment and recorded \$42 million of asset impairment charges within restructuring and impairment costs in the consolidated statements of income.
+Of the total impairment charges, \$31 million related to the Global Products segment, \$6 million related to the Power Solutions segment and \$5 million related to Corporate assets.
+Refer to Note 16, "Significant Restructuring and Impairment Costs," of the notes to consolidated financial statements for additional information.
+The impairments were measured under a market approach utilizing an appraisal to determine fair values of the impaired assets.
+This method is consistent with the methods the Company employed in prior periods to value other long-lived assets.
 The inputs utilized in the analyses are classified as Level 3 inputs within the fair value hierarchy as defined in ASC 820, "Fair Value Measurement."